-While your standard home insurance policy includes coverage for fire damage, theft, and hail damage, it may be worth adding coverage that extends beyond your standard policy.
-Some of the options include flood insurance, water backup coverage, and musical instrument coverage.
+While your standard home insurance policy includes fire damage, theft, and hail damage, it may be worth adding coverage beyond your standard policy.
+Some options include flood insurance, water backup, and musical instrument coverage.

 Flooding is common in the spring months in Colorado when melting snow causes rivers, ponds, and lakes to overflow.
 This coverage helps pay for damage to your home’s interior or belongings due to flooding.

-The National Flood Insurance Program, which is backed by FEMA, sells flood insurance policies to anyone living in a high-risk area.
+The National Flood Insurance Program, backed by FEMA, sells flood insurance policies to anyone living in a high-risk area.
 Some insurance companies also carry them.